 There’s nothing quite like A Level Results Day, a heady mix of excitement, relief, and pride, and for us, the perfect opportunity to celebrate the outstanding achievements of our Class of 2025.

-The last time we’d seen them before today was at the end of the summer term, when they were in full ‘rite of passage’ mode, enjoying their leavers’ trip to Alton Towers, followed by a sunny evening BBQ where they received their leavers’ gifts, presented on behalf of the school and OT Society.
+The last time we’d seen them before today was at the end of the summer term, following the end of their exams, when they were in full ‘rite of passage’ mode, enjoying their leavers’ events.
+The Leavers' Summer Ball was a fantastic evening, giving everyone the chance to get dressed up and enjoy an evening with parents and staff on the dancefloor!

 Their formal farewells came during Speech Day & Prize Giving on 6 July, where we celebrated their academic achievements and contributions to school life, before gathering for the Leavers’ Chapel Service and a lunch with students, parents, governors, staff, and guests.